Everyone Hitchhikes in Cuba

 Some tour buses are only allowed to transport Cubans, and in some cases, only allowed to transport workers to beaches and fine hotels.
 The drivers of these buses are typically too afraid to let tourists board or will charge a high fare in the event that they are stopped and fined by the state.
 Half a dozen workers-only buses let me board and most only charged me the 5 pesos (20 cents) locals paid.
 The driver and I sometimes crafted a story to tell authorities in the event we were stopped and I was sometimes instructed to take off my tourist hat, put on my sunglasses, and pretend to be sleeping.

 None of the truck drivers I hitchhiked with asked for money and two even refused the clothing I offered them as a gift.
-One truck driver even offered to let me crash with his family and have a trucker friend drive me to a hard-to-reach scuba diving location in Vinales province.
+One truck driver even offered to let me crash with his family and have a trucker friend of his drive me to a hard-to-reach scuba diving location in Vinales province.
 In Ciego de Avila, a trucker drove an extra 40 kilometers out of his way and stayed several hours so that I could watch the sunset the best beach in Cuba, Playa Pilar, a favorite of Ernest Hemmingway that was named after his boat.
+In exchange, I lent him my swimming shorts so he could take a dip in the water with me.
 This truck driver connected me with another trucker friend of his to take me to Cayo Coco beach the following day.